AlisAquilae/Academia/content/Notes/Summaries/Advanced Hydrological Systems Analysis/AHSA Summary Lectures.md

 >Uncertainty is therefore not just caused by the parameters in our model, but also by the model itself and the data we compare our model to

 To get a best estimate of our parameter values, we need to calibrate them.
 This implies an iterative process whereby we compare our model output to real-life observations, and change our parameter values until we are satisfied with the model performance.
 We can do this manually, using a fit-by-eye method, but this is time-consuming and arbitrary.
-Therefore, we often use some o
+Therefore, we often use some objective function: a score which describes our model's performance.
+We can then use this objective function as a criterion to fit our model to our observations.

+There are many options when it comes to objective functions
+1. **Mean Error (ME)**: The sum of all residuals divided by the number of observations.
+If mean error is close to $0$, we call it a good model.
+If it is not, we have model bias, where overestimation is called a positive bias and underestimation is a negative bias.
+The problem with this objective function is that positive and negative bias can